-EpiphoraEpiphora is a writing technique that involves repeating terms at the back of sentences.
-There are three main types of repetition: anaphora, epiphora, and commoratio.
+EpiphoraEpiphora is a writing technique that involves repeating terms at the back of neighboring clauses or sentences.
+(NB: Epiphora is also called "epistrophe.")

-EpiphoraEpiphora is deliberately repeating terms at the end of sentences.
+Examples of EpiphoraEpiphora is deliberately repeating terms at the end of clauses or sentences.
 For example:

 - "He spoke with the wisdom that can only come from experience, like a guy who went blind because he looked at a solar eclipse without one of those boxes with a pinhole in it and now goes around the country speaking at schools about the dangers of looking at a solar eclipse without one of those boxes with a pinhole in it.

 - "She's safe, just like I promised.
 She's all set to marry Norrington, just like she promised.
 And you get to die for her, just like you promised."
 (Jack Sparrow) (Note that the words do not have to be identical.
 The copied structure is also part of the epiphora.)